 Languages are part of the cultural richness and diversity of our society and the world in which we live and work.
 Learning languages is a lifelong skill and contributes to a mutual understanding, a sense of global citizenship and personal fulfilment.
 Students learn to appreciate different cultures and, in doing so, gain a new perspective on their own.
 We aim to implement an inclusive language policy to improve social equity in language education, closing gaps in participation and attainment.
 Our aim is that every child has the opportunity of international experience in class or overseas, through our cultural topics, language assistants or trips abroad.
 To ease the transition from primary schools, our KS3 language leaders visit primary schools to deliver fun and engaging lessons in French or Spanish.

 Key Stage 3

-Our aim at KS3 is to introduce students to different languages and cultures and to lay the foundations for the new linear GCSE examination if they so wish to take a language as one of their option subjects.
-We cover all the core skills of listening, speaking, reading and writing as well as translation whilst also learning cultural aspects about the Hispanic world.
-Spanish is a very widely spoken language and, as such, we study aspects from Latin America as well as Spain.
-Learning a language instills confidence in our students and gives them other often overlooked benefits such as improving memory and decision-making skills.
+Our aim at KS3 is to introduce students to different languages and cultures and to lay the foundations for the new linear GCSE examination should they wish to take a language as one of their option subjects.
+We cover all the core skills of listening, speaking, reading and writing as well as translation whilst also learning cultural aspects about the hispanic world.
+We study aspects from Latin America as well as Spain.
+Learning a language instils confidence in students and gives other, often overlooked benefits, such as improving memory and decision making skills.